-To confirm the project’s completion, you will need to obtain approvals for the project deliverables (i.e., all stakeholders must agree that you delivered on all parts of the project plan) with official sign-offs from the project stakeholders.
+To confirm the project’s completion, obtain approvals for the project deliverables (i.e., all stakeholders must agree that you delivered on all parts of the project plan) with official sign-offs from the project stakeholders.

 Be sure to document this step so you have proof that the project close was formally signed off.

 Once you have completed the project hand-off and received approvals from the clients, you can begin closing out your contracts.

 Review all the project documentation to ensure all parties have been paid for the work and there are no outstanding invoices.